acremonezi/Database-Systems-MySQL-PostgreSQL-MongoDB/README.md

 ### Instructions:

-*Info: This instruction was made based on a Linux environment, I tried to be as generic as possible, but even so, it might be different if you run it on a different operating system.*
+*Info: This instruction was made based on a **Fedora Linux** environment, I tried to make it as generic as possible, but even so, it might be different if you run it on a different operating system.*